-Requirement Action Status

-Accessible Customer Haldimand County is committed to

-Service offering excellent accessible customer

-service.
-Ongoing compliance with the

-customer service standard includes the Complete

-training of new hires as part of their

-orientation and volunteers who interact

-with the public on the County's behalf.
+Haldimand County is committed to offering excellent accessible customer service.
+Ongoing compliance with the customer service standard includes the training of new hires as part of their orientation and volunteers who interact with the public on the County's behalf.

-Accessible Customer Policy number 2009-02 adopted

-Service Policy Haldimand County's Accessibility Policy.

-The Accessible Customer Service Policy
+Accessible Customer Service Policy

-guides efforts to achieve compliance

-with AODA requirements and

-establishes the County's core Complete

-accessibility principles.
-The Policy's

-statement of commitment affirms

-Haldimand County's commitment to

-meet the accessibility needs of all

-people.
-This Policy will be reviewed and

-updated in the coming year.
+Policy number 2009-02 adopted Haldimand County's Accessibility Policy.
+The Accessible Customer Service Policy guides efforts to achieve compliance with AODA requirements and establishes the County's core accessibility principles.
+The Policy's statement of commitment affirms the County's commitment to meet the accessibility needs of all people.
+This Policy will be reviewed and updated in the coming year.